mirroringplaces/mirroringplaces.online/content/map/chapters/chapter2/scene07.md

 <h2>Chapter &#9661;:</h2>
 <h3>Scene 7: Tupilac/Seal</h3>
 <canvas id="c"></canvas>

-<p>That is a carved amulet.
+That is a carved amulet.
 It is made out of bones.
 It is given to protect a person, a family, a newborn.
-It's an ancient craft, made by the people cultivating connections to the invisible, to the other side of the mirror.</p>
+It's an ancient craft, made by the people cultivating connections to the invisible, to the other side of the mirror.